lammps/lammps/doc/rst/compute_pair_local.rst

 The output for *dist* will be in distance :doc:`units <units>`.
 The output for *eng* will be in energy :doc:`units <units>`.
 The output for *force*\ , *fx*\ , *fy*\ , and *fz* will be in force :doc:`units <units>`.
-The outpur for *pN* will be in whatever units the pair style defines.
+The output for *pN* will be in whatever units the pair style defines.

 Restrictions
 """"""""""""